cython/cython/docs/src/userguide/pyrex_differences.rst

 Cython creates ``.c`` files that can be built and used with both Python 2.x and Python 3.x.
-In fact, compiling your module with Cython may very well be the easiest way to port code to Python 3.
+In fact, compiling your module with Cython may very well be an easy way to port code to Python 3.

-We are also working to make the compiler run in both Python 2.x and 3.x.
+Cython also supports various syntax additions that came with Python 3.0 and later major Python releases.
+If they do not conflict with existing Python 2.x syntax or semantics, they are usually just accepted by the compiler.
+Everything else depends on the compiler directive ``language_level=3``

-Many Python 3 constructs are already supported by Cython.
+(see :ref:`compiler directives<compiler-directives>`).

 List/Set/Dict Comprehensions
 ----------------------------